alcatrazEscapee/ore-veins/README.md

 * `indicator` (Default: None) This is an [Indicator](#indicators) which will spawn on the surface underneath where the vein is found.
 * `rules` (Default: None) This is a list of [Spawn Rules](#spawn-rules) which are checked for each ore block that attempts to spawn.
 Must be a list of json objects, where each object is a rule.
 * `conditions` (Default: None) These are conditions that will enable or disable the vein.
 For more information on conditions, consult the minecraft wiki.

+The **Multiple** vein type allows you to group a series of other vein types to all spawn at the exact same location.
+For example, nested spheres made of different materials, or denser veins inside larger, more sparse veins.
+This requires the following entry:

+* `veins` is a JSON array of [Vein Type](#vein-types) objects.
+When this vein spawns, each individual vein type specified here will create a vein according to the rules given by the individual vein type.
+As all of the optional fields above can be present both in the parent vein and the children veins, different fields will be ignored or used:
+  * `count` and `rarity`, are only applied from the parent vein.
+When the parent vein spawns, each child vein will also spawn.
+  * `min_y` and `max_y` can be used by both the parent and child veins, however the parent vein's y values will determine where the center of the vein is located, although the child vein will determine the range at which the vein can generate ores.
+  * `density`, `vertical_size` and `horizontal_size` of the parent vein is completely ignored.

 ---